jsasaki-utokyo/ersem/README.md

 ### Prerequisites

 **Required for all configurations:**
-- Fortran compiler (Intel ifx, ifort, or gfortran)
+- Fortran compiler (Intel ifx or gfortran)
 - CMake (>= 3.10)
 - NetCDF libraries
 - Git